EndPointCorp/end-point-blog/2009/11/18/wordpress-plugin-for-omniture.html.md

 s.prop3 = '' //traffic variable 3
 ```

 A followup step to this plugin would be to use the wp_options table in WordPress to manage the Omniture account id, which would allow admin to set the Omniture account id through the WordPress admin without editing the plugin code.
-I've uploaded the plugin to a GitHub repository [here](http://github.com/stephskardal/wordpress-sitecatalyst/).
+I’ve uploaded the plugin to a GitHub repository [here](https://github.com/stephskardal/wordpress-sitecatalyst/).

-*Update: This plugin is included in the WordPress plugin registry and can be found at [http://wordpress.org/extend/plugins/omniture-sitecatalyst-tracking/](http://wordpress.org/extend/plugins/omniture-sitecatalyst-tracking/).*
+*Update: This plugin is included in the WordPress plugin registry and can be found at [https://wordpress.org/extend/plugins/omniture-sitecatalyst-tracking/](https://wordpress.org/extend/plugins/omniture-sitecatalyst-tracking/).*